palewire/open-source-news-analysis/README.md

 ## [`org-repos.csv`](data/transformed/org-repos.csv)

-Comprehensive repository data for all GitHub repositories belonging to the tracked news organizations.
+All repositories created for all GitHub repositories belonging to the orgs.csv file.

 | Column | Description |
 |--------|-------------|